 If you forgot to add some achievements into your resume and portfolio, chances are your interviewers would not believe it when you bring it up as there is no evidence to back it up.

+Do consider looking for resume templates to make sure that your resume is presentable.
 Make sure to provide all the information on your achievements on your resume and portfolio!

 If you think your interview is done once your interviewers thank you for your time, you’re wrong!